Communist insurgency in Sarawak: Background

+Brunei revolt and the start of armed insurrection

-According to the historians Cheah Boon Kheng and Vernon L. Porritt, the Sarawak Insurgency formally began after the Brunei Revolt in December 1962.
-The Brunei Revolt was a failed uprising against the British by the A.M.
-Azahari's Brunei People's Party and its military wing, the North Kalimantan National Army (Tentera Nasional Kalimantan Utara, TNKU), who were opposed to the Malaysian Federation and wanted to create a North Borneo state consisting of Brunei, Sarawak, and North Borneo.
-According to Porritt, the SCO leaders Wen Min Chyuan and Bong Kee Chok were aware about A.M Azahari's planned revolt but were initially reluctant to resort to guerrilla warfare due to their weak presence in Sarawak's Fourth and Fifth Divisions, which were located adjacent to Brunei.
-In December 1962, the SCO still lacked a military wing and its members had not yet undergone military training.
-Following the Brunei Revolt, the SCO switched to a policy of armed insurgency from January 1963 since the defeat of the Bruneian rebels deprived it of a source of weapons.
-The Sarawak Communist Organisation's guerrillas would fight alongside the TNKU and Indonesian forces during the Indonesia–Malaysia confrontation (1963–1966).
+Wen Min Chyuan met the Brunei People's Party representatives in April 1962 at Miri, Sarawak.
+On 22 June 1962, Wen Min Chyuan, together with Bong Kee Chok and Wang Fu Ying (王馥英) were captured and deported out of Sarawak.
+The Brunei revolt happened on 8 December 1962.
+It was a failed uprising against the British by the Brunei People's Party and its military wing, the North Kalimantan National Army (Tentera Nasional Kalimantan Utara, TNKU), who were opposed to the Federation of Malaysia and wanted to create a state in northern Borneo consisting of Brunei, Sarawak, and North Borneo.
+The SLL leaders Wen Min Chyuan and Bong Kee Chok were aware of A.M Azahari's planned revolt but were reluctant to resort to guerrilla warfare due to their weak presence in Sarawak's Fourth and Fifth Divisions, which were located adjacent to Brunei.
+In December 1962, the SLL still lacked a military wing and its members had not yet undergone military training.
+Following the Brunei Revolt, the SLL switched to a policy of armed insurgency from January 1963 since the defeat of the Bruneian rebels deprived it of a source of weapons.
+The SLL and later NKCP guerrillas would fight alongside the TNKU and Indonesian forces during the Indonesia–Malaysia confrontation (1963–1966).

-Following the Brunei Revolt, the British authorities in British Borneo, in co-operation with the Malaysian Special Branch, launched a crackdown of suspected Communists in Sarawak which prompted 700–800 Chinese youths to flee to Indonesian Kalimantan.
-There, these Communists received military-style training at Indonesian camps.
-At that time, President Sukarno was pro-Communist and anti-Western.
+Following the Brunei revolt, the British authorities in British Borneo, in co-operation with the Malaysian Special Branch, launched a crackdown on suspected communists in Sarawak which prompted 700–800 Chinese youths to flee to Indonesian Kalimantan.
+In early 1963, Wen Ming Chyuan and Bong Kee Chok arrived in West Kalimantan from China.
+Together with 12 other people, they received military officer training at Java island, Indonesia on 22 December 1963.
+From March to September 1963, SLL sent 500 people to Indonesia to participate in revolutionary works.
+There, they received military-style training at Indonesian camps.
+At that time, President Sukarno was pro-communist and anti-Western.
 As with Sukarno and the Indonesian Communist Party (PKI), the Sarawak Communists opposed the newly formed Federation of Malaysia as a "neo-colonialist conspiracy" and supported the unification of all former British territories in Borneo to create an independent leftist North Kalimantan state.
-According to the former British soldier and writer Will Fowler, the so-called "Clandestine Communist Organisation" had plans to launch attacks on police stations and to ambush security forces, paralleling similar tactics used by the Malayan National Liberation Army during the Malayan Emergency.
+A.M.
+Azahari's Brunei People's Party and the SUPP also shared the same sentiments with Sarawak communists and PKI.
+Former British soldier and writer Will Fowler said that the SCO had plans to launch attacks on police stations and to ambush security forces, paralleling similar tactics used by the Malayan National Liberation Army during the Malayan Emergency.